Oilers vs Panthers Odds, Spread, and Total

 Oilers vs Panthers Betting Trends

-- The total has gone OVER in four of Edmonton's last five games.
+- The total has gone OVER in five of Edmonton's last six games.

-- Edmonton is 1-4 SU in its last five games against Florida.
+- Edmonton is 1-5 SU in its last six games against Florida.

-- The total has gone OVER in four of Florida's last five games.
+- The total has gone OVER in five of Florida's last six games.

-- The total has gone OVER in eight of Florida's last nine games against Edmonton.
+- The total has gone OVER in five of Florida's last five games against Edmonton.

 Oilers vs Panthers Injury Reports